-(8264.)
-NORTHERN INDUSTRIAL DISTRICT JEWELLERS.- APPRENTICESHIP ORDER.
+(8302.)
+CANTERBURY HAIRDRESSERS.-APPRENTICESHIP ORDER.

-In the Court of Arbitration of New Zealand, Northern Industrial District.-In the matter of the Apprentices Act, 1923; and in the matter of the conditions of apprenticeship in the jewellery trade within the Northern Industrial District.
+In the Court of Arbitration of New Zealand, Canterbury Industrial District.-In the matter of the Apprentices Act, 1923; and in the matter of the conditions of apprenticeship in the hairdressing trade within the Canterbury Industrial District.

-Monday, the 6th day of July, 1925.
+Friday, 21st day of August, 1925.

-Whereas, pursuant to section 4 (1) of the Apprentices Act, 1923, an Apprenticeship Committee has been set up for the Northern Industrial District in connection with the jewellery trade: And whereas the Court has heard the employers, workers, and other persons concerned, and has considered the recommendations made to it by the said Committee: And whereas the Court has deemed it expedient to make an order under section 5 of the said Act prescribing the wages, hours, and other conditions of employment to be incorporated in contracts of apprenticeship in the said industry in the said district. and prescribing such other matters and things as the Court is required and authorized by the said section to prescribe: Now, therefore, the Court doth hereby order and prescribe as follows:-
+Whereas, pursuant to section 4 (1) of the Apprentices Act, 1923, an Apprenticeship Committee has been set up for the Canterbury Industrial District, in connection with the hairdressing trade: And whereas the Court has heard the employers, workers, and other persons concerned, and has considered the recommendations made to it by the said committee: And whereas the Court has deemed it expedient to make an order under section 5 of the said Act prescribing the wages, hours, and other conditions of employment to be incorporated in contracts of apprenticeship in the said industry in the said district, and prescribing such other matters and things as the Court is required and authorized by the said section to prescribe: Now, therefore, the Court doth hereby order and prescribe as follows:-

-1. The locality in which this order shall have effect is the Northern
+1. The locality in which this order shall have effect is the Canterbury Industrial District.

-Industrial District.

-2. The branches of the trade or industry to which this order shall apply are: Jewellery-manufacturing, watch and clock repairing.
+2. The trade or industry to which this order shall apply is hairdressing.